faizaans-spektra/mslearn-fabric/Instructions/Labs/MS-03-real-time-analytics.md

     > LOCATION 'Tables/dbo/iotdevicedata';
     > ```

-    > Once the table is created, re-run the previous step : `SELECT * FROM IotDeviceData;`
+    > Once the table is created, re-run the previous step: `SELECT * FROM IotDeviceData;`

 1. Add a new code cell by clicking on **+ Code**.
 Add the following code and click on the run cell icon.
 This code writes more hypothetical device data to the streaming source.